joostkremers/pandoc-mode/docs/index.md

 *before* the directives are processed.
 These functions are not supposed to change anything in the buffer, they are intended for setting up things that the directive functions might need.

-# Disabling the hydra menu

-The hydra package provides a nice way to control `pandoc-mode` and to set all the options that Pandoc provides.
-However, if for some reason you prefer to use normal key bindings, you can disable the hydra menu by rebinding `C-c /`.
-To restore the original key bindings, put the following in your init file:

-    (with-eval-after-load 'pandoc-mode
-      (define-key 'pandoc-mode-map "C-c / r" #'pandoc-run-pandoc)
-      (define-key 'pandoc-mode-map "C-c / p" #'pandoc-convert-to-pdf)
-      (define-key 'pandoc-mode-map "C-c / s" #'pandoc-save-settings-file)
-      (define-key 'pandoc-mode-map "C-c / w" #'pandoc-set-write)
-      (define-key 'pandoc-mode-map "C-c / f" #'pandoc-set-master-file)
-      (define-key 'pandoc-mode-map "C-c / m" #'pandoc-set-metadata)
-      (define-key 'pandoc-mode-map "C-c / v" #'pandoc-set-variable)
-      (define-key 'pandoc-mode-map "C-c / V" #'pandoc-view-output-buffer)
-      (define-key 'pandoc-mode-map "C-c / S" #'pandoc-view-settings)
-      (define-key 'pandoc-mode-map "C-c / c" #'pandoc-insert-@)
-      (define-key 'pandoc-mode-map "C-c / C" #'pandoc-select-@))

-It’s also possible to bind other commands to keys.
-The switches (i.e., the options that can only be on or off) can be toggled with the command `pandoc-toggle-interactive`.
-All other options (except `--read`) have dedicated functions to set them, called `pandoc-set-<option>`, where `<option>` corresponds to the long form of the option without the double dashes (use `write` rather than `to`, and `table-of-contents` rather than `toc`).